lemonnuggets/movie-manager/README.md

 # movieman

 A python script that to manage your movie folder.
-(Only tested on Windows[And not well enough yet])
+(Only tested on Windows)

 ## Features